disolovyov/beans/README.md

   featuring a span from the configured to year to current one (e.g. 2010-2011).
 * `license` is the license you're using for the project.
 If a license is specified, it is displayes in the browser bundle header comment.
+* `paths` is an object with source paths as keys and target paths as values.
-* `sourcePath` is the CoffeeScript source path.
-All of its contents are going to be compiled to JavaScript and placed in `targetPath`.
+  CoffeeScript files in source paths are going to be compiled to JavaScript and placed in the corresponding target paths.
 The folder hierarchy is kept intact.